Lawyers and Settlements Lawsuit News

 Defective Automobile

-defective car design Auto defects can cause devastating injuries and wrongful death lawsuits: thousands of people are injured each year due to defectively designed automobiles.
+Auto defects can cause devastating injuries and wrongful death lawsuits: thousands of people are injured each year due to defectively designed automobiles.
 Auto accidents are often the result of external causes, such as faulty or defective manufacturing of the automobile.
 The courts define a defective product as one that is unreasonably dangerous as designed, or the vehicle is not safe for its intended use as designed, or it is more dangerous than an ordinary consumer would expect.
+A recent example is General Motors faulty ignition switch, which caused many serious injuries and 13 fatalities.

-Some common violations include defective brakes, bad tires and faulty air-bags.
+Some common vehicle defects include defective brakes, bad tires and faulty air-bags.
 Auto defects can result in the following:

 • Airbag failure caused by airbags that fail to deploy or do not deploy in a timely manner.